varnishcache/varnish-cache/doc/sphinx/installation/help.rst

 ..
 XXX: Not sure what you want with the last sentence above. benc

-We instead track suggestions and feature ideas in our `"Shopping-List" wiki page`_, and through user support via email and IRC.
+We instead track suggestions and feature ideas in our `"Future_Feature" wiki page`_, and through user support via email and IRC.

 Commercial Support
 ==================